-Notes: (1) AB12 youth are excluded from this analysis.
-(2) Youth who are only on electronic or alcohol monitoring are excluded from this analysis.
+Notes: (1) Youth who are only on electronic or alcohol monitoring are excluded from this analysis.
+(2) 2023 data was revised as of the Aug 2023 report to resolve a data QA issue and include young people on AB12 in this analysis.